gruberdev/local-gitops/README.md

 >  ```
 >
 > If you don't have `task` installed, you can run
->
 > ```sh
 >  make
 >  ```
->  which will install the `task` binary for you and execute the command to run this repository's project by itself.
+>  which will install the >
+ `task` binary for you and execute the command to run this repository's project by itself.
+(It might require **sudo**, please read the commands being executed before doing anything with elevated permissions on your work environment.)

+### Where cluster resources are located

+> - All PVCs files are configured to be stored in the repository [`storage/`][storage-uri] folder.
+In case you want backup your environment, simply copy these files to another location, and transfer them back when needed.
+> - Local SSL/TLS certificates will be stored under the [`config/tls/`][tls-uri] folder.
+All of them are a part of the `.gitignore` file, in order to avoid being commited to your repository once created.

 ### In case you want to reset the environment